The views expressed by the host on this program don't doubt me.

 All they have to do is lie.

-I thought this was you have you have informed me about something I was unaware of.
+I thought this was, you have informed me about something I was unaware.

 I thought this was just the primaries.

-No, we lost we ha we had a Republican majority in the House of Representatives for over a hundred years and till the last election.
+We had a Republican majority in the House of Representatives for over 100 years until the last election.

 Wow.